 Examiners should first determine whether the entity files legal actions to collect debt or exercises any control over such actions.
-If so, examiners should review court documents filed by the entity, consumer complaints, consumer files, and other relevant materials to ascertain the following:
+If so, examiners should review court documents filed by or on behalf of the entity, steps to enforce court judgments such as garnishment of consumer wages and attachment of consumer bank accounts, policies of the debt owner and state or local laws governing these practices, consumer complaints, consumer files, and other relevant materials to ascertain the following:

 - 1. If the entity is a "debt collector" subject to the FDCPA (per step 1 of Module 1), determine whether it brings actions only in forums permitted by the FDCPA by evaluating: - a.
-Whether it brings actions to enforce a security interest in real property securing the consumer's obligations only in the judicial district or similar legal entity in which such real property is located; and - b.
+Whether it brings actions to enforce a security interest in real property securing the consumer's obligations only in the judicial district or similar legal entity in which such real property is located [12 CFR 1006.30(d)(1)]; and - b.
 Whether it brings all other actions only in the judicial district or similar legal entity in which: - i.
 The consumer signed the contract sued upon; or - ii.
 The consumer resides at the time the action is commenced.
+(15 USC 1692i) [12 CFR 1006.30(d)(2)].

-(15 U.S.C.
-1692i). - 2.
-If the entity is a "debt collector" subject to the FDCPA (per step 1 of Module 1), determine whether its litigation practices involve: - a.
-Unfair or unconscionable means (15 U.S.C.
-1692f); - b.
-False, deceptive, or misleading representations or means (15 U.S.C.
-1692e); or - c.
-Harassing, oppressive, or abusive conduct in violation of the FDCPA (15 U.S.C.
-1692d). - 3.
-Determine whether any of the entity's litigation practices are unfair, abusive, or deceptive.
+- 2. If the entity is a "debt collector" subject to the FDCPA (per step 1 of Module 1), determine whether its litigation practices involve: - a.
+Unfair or unconscionable means (15 USC 1692f) [12 CFR 1006.22(a)]; - b.
+False, deceptive, or misleading representations or means (15 USC 1692e) [12 CFR 1006.18(a)]; or - c.
+Harassing, oppressive, or abusive conduct in violation of the FDCPA (15 USC 1692d) [12 CFR 1006.14(a)].

+3. Determine whether any of the entity's litigation practices are unfair, abusive, or deceptive.
 Refer to the examination procedures regarding UDAAPs for more information about the legal standards and the CFPB's approach to examining for UDAAPs.
 Examiners should consult with Headquarters to determine whether the applicable legal standards have been met before a UDAAP violation is cited.